-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13").
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13").
+Subsequently, the FASB issued ASU 2019-05, Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief.
 The amendments in ASU 2016-13 update guidance on reporting credit losses for financial assets.
 These amendments affect loans, debt securities, trade receivables, net investments in leases, off balance sheet credit exposures, reinsurance receivables, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
 For public business entities that are U.S. SEC filers, ASU 2016-13 is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 The Company is currently evaluating the impact on its financial statements of adopting this guidance.